Are you unknowingly making these common vacuuming mistakes every time you clean?

 As much as it's easier to vacuum large areas without inspecting them, there are certain objects and smaller pieces of debris you shouldn't be using your vacuum to get rid of.

 "It’s important to note that the sole purpose of using a vacuum is to lift dust, dirt, and debris.
-Using this cleaning appliance to remove bigger pieces, such as coins, earrings, or large shards of glass, can damage the mechanism, resulting in repair or a new vacuum," says Liam.
+Using this cleaning appliance to remove bigger pieces, such as coins, earrings, or large shards of glass, can damage the mechanism, resulting in repair or a new vacuum," explains Liam.

 7. Forgetting to clean your vacuum filters

-Just like there's a time frame on how often you should replace your carpets, your vacuum filter needs replacing too.
-With all the impressive vacuum models on the market, most will work more efficiently with a clean fresh filter.
+Just like there's a time frame on how often you should replace your carpets, your vacuum filter needs replacing, too.
+With all the impressive vacuum models on the market, most will work more efficiently with a clean, fresh filter.

 Not paying attention to the condition of your vacuum filter will lead to a low-quality cleaning and may add to the dust already in your home.
 Dawnn suggests consulting the manufacturer's instructions for guidance on how often you should clean or replace the filters and how to do it.